keymanapp/keyboards/release/c/cypriot/README.md

 Cypriot Syllabary keyboard
 ==============

-© 2024 SIL International
+© SIL International

-Version 1.0

 Description
 -----------

-Cypriot Syllabary generated from template
+This keyboard is designed for the Cypriot Syllabary.

 Links
 -----